Vowel: Tongue root position

 Advanced tongue root (ATR) is a feature common across much of Africa, the Pacific Northwest, and scattered other languages such as Modern Mongolian.
 The contrast between advanced and retracted tongue root resembles the tense-lax contrast acoustically, but they are articulated differently.
 Those vowels involve noticeable tension in the vocal tract.

 Secondary narrowings in the vocal tract

 Pharyngealized vowels occur in some languages like Sedang and the Tungusic languages.
-Pharyngealisation is similar in articulation to retracted tongue root but is acoustically distinct.
+Pharyngealization is similar in articulation to retracted tongue root but is acoustically distinct.

-A stronger degree of pharyngealisation occurs in the Northeast Caucasian languages and the Khoisan languages.
+A stronger degree of pharyngealization occurs in the Northeast Caucasian languages and the Khoisan languages.
 They might be called epiglottalized since the primary constriction is at the tip of the epiglottis.

-The greatest degree of pharyngealisation is found in the strident vowels of the Khoisan languages, where the larynx is raised, and the pharynx constricted, so that either the epiglottis or the arytenoid cartilages vibrate instead of the vocal cords.
+The greatest degree of pharyngealization is found in the strident vowels of the Khoisan languages, where the larynx is raised, and the pharynx constricted, so that either the epiglottis or the arytenoid cartilages vibrate instead of the vocal cords.

 The terms pharyngealized, epiglottalized, strident, and sphincteric are sometimes used interchangeably.